roberto910907/laravel-database-designer/README.md

 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.

+## Still in Development
+Note: This package is not production ready :(

+## TODO List
+- Canvas based ERD diagram
+- Left panel with tables tree information linked to the diagram
+- Right panel with table and column information and configtion options
+- Collapsed left panel with main menus including: Diagram, Migration, History, etc
+- Use the laravel-console-generator to create the model and migration automatically
+- Write documentation
+- Write unit, functional and E2E tests

 ## Installation

 You can install the package via composer: